urql-graphql/urql/README.md

 this exchange, which allows you to try out `urql` and suspense in your React app!

 > ⚠️ Note: React's Suspense feature is currently unstable and may still change.
-> This exchange is purely experimental to demonstrate how `urql` already supports and
+> This exchange is experimental and demonstrates how `urql` already supports and
 > interacts with client-side suspense and how it may behave in the future, when React
 > Suspense ships and becomes stable.
+You may use it, but do so at your own risk!

 ## Quick Start Guide